 A pinched nerve may also leave you with a feeling of “pins and needles” in your shoulder.
 The joint may also feel numb or weak when you try to lift something.
 In some cases, symptoms extend from the shoulder down the arm to the hand.

 A spine specialist may be able to tell which nerve is being pinched based on the location of your symptoms.
 However, a comprehensive exam is also necessary.
 That includes a physical exam of the neck and shoulders.
 Your doctor will probably test your reflexes, sensation, and strength.
 You may be asked to do certain stretches or movements to demonstrate what causes your symptoms, as well as what relieves them.

 It’s also important that you provide details about your shoulder pain.
-You should inform your doctor when the pain first started and what causes your shoulder to hurt.
+You should inform your doctor of when the pain first started and what causes your shoulder to hurt.
 You should also explain or show what causes the pain to subside.
 Your doctor may want to know if you’ve started exercising more or increased other physical activities.

 A thorough exam may also include X-rays or magnetic resonance imaging (MRI).
 An X-ray can provide details of the bones in the spine, but not the nerves and discs.
 However, an X-ray can tell a doctor how much narrowing has occurred between the vertebrae and whether bone spurs have developed.